Maps and Transportation

-Greater Des Moines’ (DSM) central geographic location, plus superb transportation infrastructure, make the region a prime choice for businesses in need of efficient cargo distribution.
+Greater Des Moines’ (DSM's) central geographic location — plus superb transportation infrastructure — make the region a prime choice for businesses in need of efficient cargo distribution.
 The region has a strong combination of ground transport, both commercial and freight.
-Located at the crossroads of Interstates 35 and 80, the area is accessible for many industries and businesses.
-Des Moines is one of the few areas in the United States that is served by three Class I railroads.
-Railroads in the area include Burlington Northern Santa Fe, Iowa Interstate, Norfolk and Southern and Union Pacific.
+Located at the crossroads of Interstates 80 and 35, the area is accessible for many industries and businesses.
+DSM is one of the few areas in the United States that is served by three Class I railroads.
+Railroads in the area include Burlington Northern Santa Fe, Iowa Interstate, Norfolk Southern and Union Pacific.

 Regional Transportation Planning

-The Des Moines Area Metropolitan Planning Organization (MPO) develops and maintains Des Moines' long-range transportation plan and provides support to other local governments and organizations with regional transportation plans.
-To view the most recent regional plans in detail, visit Regional Vision Plans.
+The Des Moines Area Metropolitan Planning Organization (MPO) develops and maintains DSM's long-range transportation plan and provides support to other local governments and organizations with regional transportation plans.
+To view the most recent regional transportation plans in detail, visit Regional Vision Plans.

 Airline Travel and Service

-As Iowa's largest airport, the Des Moines International Airport (DSM) is the 90th most active commercial airport in the nation.
-Des Moines is served by six commercial carriers with over 120 domestic flights per day.
-From Des Moines, passengers now have non-stop access to 19 destinations, and international flights are easily made with one connection in surrounding hub airports.
+As Iowa's largest airport, the Des Moines International Airport (DSM) is the 83rd busiest commercial airport in the nation (January 2022).
+Des Moines International Airport is served by six commercial carriers, and passengers now have non-stop access to 31 destinations.
+International flights are easily made with one connection in surrounding hub airports.

 The Ankeny Regional Airport serves executive and corporate travel, freight operations and general aviation in the region.
 The passenger terminal provides a comfortable and smooth transition to ground transportation.
 Reliable flight support services and the safety of two runways make Ankeny Regional a preferred destination for corporate flight departments and private pilots.